it-insights/it-insights-blog/content/Azure-Sentinel-Introduction.md

 To get started with Azure Notebooks, just create a new project from the Jupyter github repo and try around with some basic examples.

-::blog-video
----
-alt: Azure Notebooks import Jupyter examples
+::blog-video{alt="Azure Notebooks import Jupyter examples" src="posts/azure-sentinel-introduction/Azure_Notebooks.gif"}
-src: posts/azure-sentinel-introduction/Azure_Notebooks.gif
----
 ::

 ## Azure Sentinel quickstart